looker-open-source/sdk-codegen/docs/rationale.md

 }
 ```

-Each declared `Typescript` method has one last optional parameter that can be used to override the default transport settings.
+Each declared `TypeScript` method has one last optional parameter that can be used to override the default transport settings.
 Typically, the `timeout` setting is the option that will be overridden for longer-running API requests that exceed the default timeout for the SDK.

 #### Method with a request object

-Because Python supports default named parameter arguments, it has methods declared with simple parameter lists that use Request structures Typescript, as shown below:
+Because Python supports default named parameter arguments, it has methods declared with simple parameter lists that use Request structures TypeScript, as shown below:

 Python: